Humphrey, Duke of Gloucester: Diplomatic and military career

 Humphrey was consistently popular with the citizens of London and the Commons.
 He also had a widespread reputation as a patron of learning and the arts.
 His popularity with the people and his ability to keep the peace earned him the appointment of Chief Justice of South Wales.
 His unpopular marriage to Eleanor Cobham became ammunition for his enemies.
 Eleanor was arrested and tried for sorcery and heresy in 1441 and Humphrey retired from public life.
 He was arrested on a charge of treason on 20 February 1447 and died at Bury St Edmunds in Suffolk three days later.
 He was buried at St Albans Abbey, adjacent to St Alban's shrine.
 Some suspected that he had been poisoned, though it is more probable that he died of a stroke.

+According to Jonathan Sumption, Gloucester's death "was never explained".
+A contemporary London chronicler wrote: "How he died God knoweth, to whom nothing is hid".
+"The Duke's health had not been good", and the "shock of arrest might well have provoked a heart attack which killed him."
+But his death was highly "convenient for the governing clique.
+It avoided a state trial at which Gloucester, an eloquent man with many friends, would have defended himself with vigour.
+In the eyes of the public, Gloucester was murdered.
+The council put his body, apparently uninjured, on public display, but the rumours persisted."
+Sixty of the Duke's retainers, dependents and household staff were also arrested, with eight of his closest associates being convicted of treason and sentenced to be hanged, drawn and quartered.
+Although he had been his erstwhile political opponent, the Duke of Suffolk had qualms about what amounted to an "act of judicial murder", and "produced charters of pardon in the middle of the barbarous ceremony just as the executioner was about to eviscerate" five of the eight who had been condemned.

 In each subsequent year, a petition was made to Parliament to rehabilitate 'Good Duke Humphrey', and by the end of the century his reputation had been restored.